vitorpp10/python-projects/python_phase_1/README.md

 Intermediate exercises to explore:
 - Classes and objects
 - Encapsulation and clean architecture
 - Reusability and scalability in design

+### 🔺 SQLites Projects
+A practical, beginner-friendly command-line project to practice:
+- Building a simple employee manager (CRUD: Create, Read, Update, Delete)
+- Using Python with SQLite for persistent storage
+- Implementing modular structure (separating UI/menu and data/database functions)
+- Handling real-world data and safe user input in the terminal

 ---